-The simplified system power consumption during various system states was low with 0.8 mA during idle and 10.31 mA during measurement (Table I).
+The power consumption during various system states was low with 0.8 mA during idle and 10.31 mA during measurement (Table I).
 Most power was consumed by the LCD display which can be turned off by the CPU for continuous measurements.
-As shown in figure 4, a continuous spectroscopic bioimpedance signal could be obtained, with a full spectrum sweep performed every 5 s.
+As shown in Fig. 5, a continuous spectroscopic bioimpedance signal could be obtained, with a full spectrum sweep performed every 5 s.